enoxum/UbiBelPMF_2021/README.md

 # Tanks game

 This branch features implementation of 2 player tanks game.
-Player one controls his tank with <code>W A S D</code> keys, and other one uses arrow keys.
+Player one controls his tank with <code>W A S D</code> keys, and other one uses <code>Arrow keys</code>.
 Winner is the one who manages to destroy opponent's tank.

 ## Implementation
 Game is implemented in dagger engine, described bellow.